donovan6000/Universal-IFR-Extractor/README.md

-End of Support
+End of Life Notification
 =======================

-This tool don't get supported anymore.
-Please use https://github.com/LongSoft/IFRExtractor-RS for anything which is newer then the Aptio4 era (SandyBridge, IvyBridge, Hasswell and alike)

-As long as we don't have feature parity https://github.com/LongSoft/IFRExtractor-RS/issues/6 we keep the outdated Universal-IFR-Extractor repo alive for older platforms but don't support it anymore.
+This fork is not supported anymore, and this repository is archived.

+Please consider using https://github.com/LongSoft/IFRExtractor-RS instead.

-IFR Extractor LS v0.3
+IFR Extractor LS
 =======================

 Utility to extract the internal forms representation from both EFI and UEFI drivers/applications into human readable text file.